taiwohassan/Accordion-One/README.md

 php
 Copy code
 collapse-accordion-react/
-│
-├── public/               # Static assets and HTML template ├── src/                  # React application source code │   ├── components/       # Reusable UI components
-│   ├── App.js            # Root component
-│   └── index.js          # Entry point
-│
-├── .gitignore            # Specifies intentionally untracked files to ignore ├── package.json          # Project metadata and dependencies
-└── README.md             # Project documentation
-Technologies Used
-React: The core library for building the user interface.
-JavaScript/JSX: Language used for writing the application logic and UI components.
-CSS: Styling language for customizing the appearance of the accordion components.

 Contributing
 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.